shkyler/gmit-pands-project/README.md

 **Note that the splash screen and data summaries are quite wide and in order for them to render correctly in the terminal, the terminal window should be full screen**

 #### 3.2.2 Using the Iris Analyser
-Once the script has been down loaded and ran in a terminal window, you should see the following screen:
+Once the script has been downloaded and ran in a terminal window, you should see the following screen:
 ![Splash](/img/splash.png)

 Type 'no' to quit the program, 'yes' to progress, or 'help' to get some assistance regarding the commands used at various stages in the program.
 Note, that if the 'help' command is entered the program will automatically start once the help instructions have been printed.
 The help file looks like this: